framewiki/awesome-framework/linux_fixes.md

 For KDE the current fix is to use double taping and the following will show you how to enable that.
 1. Go to Setting -> Imput Devices -> Trackpad -> Enable Tap to Click

+Baloo
+Baloo is a KDE file indexer whitch is needed if you want to easally look for files in the kscop.
+When indexing is active it drains power fast.
+To disable this you can go disable it in settings by going to:
+1. Search -> File Search -> Enable File Search

 ### Gnome Tips

 COMMING SOON